- Home

 - State of Washington (~$1.2 million) Community Project Award for Therapeutic Court.

-The use of Councilmanic Bonds was authorized by the City Council by the adoption of Ordinance 003/2023 on March 14, 2023 and commits the city to pay its debt within existing revenues.
+The use of Councilmanic Bonds was authorized by the City Council by the adoption of Ordinance 003/2023 on March 14, 2023 and commits the City to pay its debt within existing revenues.
 Revenue sources include the first quarter Real Estate Excise Taxes (REET) and utility revenues over the next 40 years.
-REET is restricted to capital uses and utility revenue will support a portion of the remodel associated with utility staffing use.
+REET is restricted to capital uses, and utility revenue will support a portion of the remodel associated with utility staffing use.

 General obligation bonds, limited and unlimited tax general obligation, have been the traditional form of financing for capital projects such as administrative facilities (City Halls, Courts, etc.) owned and operated by government.